 Financial advice and information on funding full-time residential care

-Paying for long-term care is a complex subject and many people don’t know where to start.
+Paying for long-term care can often be a complex subject for many.
 As The Orders of St John Care Trust (OSJCT) is a charity working solely to care for older people, we can offer helpful advice and information about all our care services.

 Unlike healthcare delivered in the NHS, residential and nursing care for older people is not free for everyone.
 Exactly how much you might be asked to pay will depend on your individual circumstances.
 So when it comes to funding care it’s a good idea to talk to a specialist Care Fees financial adviser about your care options and how to pay for them – especially if you’re keen to stay financially independent.